Browse

 1. Eliminating Human Bias

-Think about how we handle errors.
-Every language does it differently because humans have different opinions.
-What if the AI discovered something we've never considered?
+Consider how we handle errors.
+Every language does it differently because humans have different opinions about what "clean" error handling looks like.
+What if the AI discovered an approach nobody's considered?

 2. Optimizing for Machine Logic

 AI-designed languages could align perfectly with hardware capabilities.
 No more fighting against the CPU's natural tendencies.
-The language would work with the hardware, not against it.
+A language that works with the hardware, not against it.

-This could lead to software that's faster, more efficient, and uses fewer resources.
-In a world where we're running AI models that consume gigawatts of power, that's not trivial.
+Could mean software that's faster, more efficient, uses fewer resources.
+When we're running AI models that consume gigawatts of power, that's not trivial.

 3. Innovating Beyond Our Paradigms

-We've been stuck in the same programming paradigms for decades: procedural, object-oriented, functional.
-What if AI discovered entirely new ways to structure code that we've never considered?
+We've been stuck in the same programming paradigms for decades.
+Procedural, object-oriented, functional.
+What if AI discovered entirely new ways to structure code that nobody in 70 years of computer science has thought of?

 Maybe it would invent something that makes concurrency trivial.
 Or a memory model that eliminates entire classes of bugs.
 We don't know what we don't know.